 Agile is not just for software anymore.
 Many companies that develop tangible products – be they hardware or mixed software/hardware systems – are applying techniques borrowed from Agile.
 By combining Agile with traditional Phase-Gate/Milestone processes, they are accelerating programs and delivering winning products.
 Although, many tools & methods of Agile do apply to non-software environments, they require modification to address hardware’s unique challenges.
 The best organizations combine modified Agile techniques with more traditional approaches to speed products to market.

 The purpose of the Sprint Planning Scorecard is to identify and resolve differences and/or knowledge gaps relative to the goals, deliverables and acceptance criteria of a sprint.
-It is the fastest and most effective way to resolve issues early, before the team starts its work.
+It is the fastest and most effective way to resolve issues early and measure team performance, before the team starts its work.
 And it creates a formal framework to find the gaps, where teams have different conceptions of the goals and deliverables.
 It also helps provide a framework to encourage and improve team communications.

 Define Sprint Goals, Deliverables and Metrics